 The damaged plaque with fascist graffiti.
 Image reproduced courtesy of the People’s History Museum, Manchester

-There are currently plans and proposals underway to have another plaque put up in Eastbourne to mark the bicentenary of Engels’s birth – any positive news on developments here will be shared here.
+There are currently plans and proposals underway to have another plaque put up in Eastbourne to commemorate Engels – any positive news on developments here will be shared here.
 For more information this important campaign for a plaque the fb page is here:

 In 2021 a local Eastbourne radical history walk Engels and the Ragged Trousered Philanthropists was established with the support of the Eastbourne Pilgrimage Project.

 Engels is rightly already commemorated with plaques in London, on Regent’s Park Road:

 Indeed, since 2017, a statue of Engels has also been placed in Manchester:

 In nearby Brighton and Hove, which Marx and Engels also visited, there are buses named in honour of Eleanor Marx and also Friedrich Engels…

 [Many thanks to Carol Mills for her help and assistance with this page, and also to Sheila Taylor]